 Chlorella is a microalgae with a variety of health-promoting effects.
-In dried form, the algae provides numerous minerals, phytochemicals and vitamins - including vitamins K, E, D, C and A as well as the minerals zinc, magnesium and calcium.
+In dried form, the algae provides numerous minerals, phytochemicals and vitamins - including vitamins K, E, D, C and A as well as the minerals zinc, magnesium, and calcium.
 The areas of application of chlorella are just as diverse as the ingredients.
 So the algaecan be used for high blood pressure as well as for diseases of the liver or heavy metal poisoning.

 Chlorella are freshwater algae that belong to the microalgae.
-The genus chlorella includes 24 species such as chlorella fusca, chlorella rugosa or chlorella salina.
+The genus chlorella includes 24 species such as chlorella fusca, chlorella rugosa, or chlorella salina.
 The best known species is chlorella vulgaris.
 Chlorella sorokiniana is also used in part for the production of nutritional supplements.

 The terms chlorella and spirulina often coincide.
 But the blue-green spirulina is actually not an algae, but a genus of cyanobacteria.
 Unlike spirulina, chlorella has a cell nucleus.
 From a botanical point of view it is one of the plants.
 The multicellular bacterium spirulina, like the chlorella algae, has a high nutrient density and a remarkable protein content.

 Due to the high vitamin and mineral content, chlorella is well suited as a dietary supplement.
 The chlorophyll quantities of chlorella are also worth mentioning.
-Chlorophyll is the leaf pigment that gives algae their deep green color.
+Chlorophyll is the leaf pigment that gives algae their deep green colour.
 Since the alga also contains cobalamin - which belongs to the vitamin B12 group - it is particularly popular as a dietary supplement with people who eat vegan or predominantly from raw food.

 Chlorella algae is a collective term for a genus of freshwater algae from the chlorellaceae family and the order of the chlorellales.
 This genus currently comprises 24 different types of algae.
 Chlorella vulgaris is primarily used for the production of food supplements.